Roar of the Lion

 The documentary series took three months for the completion of the writing, with the series being shot in India (Mumbai, Delhi, Chennai) and Australia.
 The distribution rights of the documentary were acquired by the digital platform Hotstar, and was eventually released under Hotstar Specials, the original content providing label of the streaming service, and the series is the first one to be released in the label.
-The series premiered on 20 March 2019, in Tamil and Hindi languages.
+The series premiered on 20 March 2019 and was dubbed in Tamil and Hindi languages.

 Background

 The documentary follows the comeback of the CSK franchise in 2018 after they missed out on playing in the world's richest T20 league, the Indian Premier League, for about two years.
 The documentary reveals the emotional memories and experiences one of India's most celebrated cricket players, MS Dhoni.
 Dhoni had faced serious allegations regarding spot fixing in 2013, and then led Chennai Super Kings to a title at the 2018 IPL tournament after two years of suspension from playing in the IPL.
 The trailer of the documentary revealed Dhoni speaking about the bad days of the CSK franchise as it was involved in the 2013 spot-fixing controversy along with fellow team Rajasthan Royals.